MiSTer-devel/MultiComp_MiSTer/README.md

 The applications were obtained from the Obsolescence Guaranteed site.

 Included in the CPM-sd-image directory are also some python scripts to initialize/build the image for the CP/M disks.
+Along with a script in the transient packages directory that can extract the .COM files from the package (note this was used to provide some content to build the cpm.img file provided in CPM-sd-image).

+To use the Python scripts we recommend using Visual Studio Code and opening the MultiComp_MiSTer directory as its project location.

 __Other useful links.__